megamit/wallpaperthing/README.md

 ## Building

-Open the included visual studio solution.
-The only dependency is .NET 3.5
+Open the included visual studio solution. .NET 3.5 and Newtonsoft's JSON library is required.

 ## Download